What do the examiners look for?

 The cognitive interview is a police technique for interviewing witnesses to a crime which encourages them to recreate the original context in order to increase the accessibility of stored information.

 The cognitive interview involves a number of techniques:

 Trying to mentally recreate an image of the situation, including details of the environment, such as the weather conditions, and the individual’s emotional state, including their feelings at the time of the incident.
 This makes memories accessible and provides emotional and contextual cues.

 Recall in Reverse Order

 The interviewer encourages the witness to report all details about the event, even though these details may seem unimportant.
 Memories are interconnected so that recollection of one item may then cue a whole lot of other memories.

 The Enhanced Cognitive Interview

 The main additional features are:-

-The number of facts accurately recalled and the number of errors made were recorded.
-The average number of correctly recalled facts for the cognitive interview was 41.2, for hypnosis it was 38.0 and for the standard interview it was 29.4.
+The number of facts accurately recalled and the number of errors made was recorded.
+The average number of correctly recalled facts for the cognitive interview was 41.2.
+For hypnosis, it was 38.0, and for the standard interview, it was 29.4.